Tfindelkind/DCI/README.md

 Future:
-In the future this bash script should deploy the cloud images to a cloud platform like Nutanix, AWS, Azure, VMware, and so on.
+In the future this bash script should deploy the cloud images directly to a cloud platform like Nutanix, AWS, Azure, VMware, and so on.
 This may be difficult because bash may be not the best scripting language for this task.